 During menopause, many people experience hot flashes.
 A recent review and meta-analysis investigate whether Chinese herbal remedies might reduce the discomfort.
 Although the authors feel encouraged by the findings, much more data is necessary.

 They have an

 Eventually, hot flashes will stop without medical intervention, but for some people, they can last more than a

 Scientists know that peripheral vasodilation plays a role in hot flashes, but they do not know precisely why they occur.

 Although these treatments work well for many people, they can produce unpleasant side effects.
 Also, doctors advise those with certain conditions, such as breast cancer, against hormone replacement therapy.

 As current treatment options are not ideal for everyone, many people investigate complementary and alternative medicine (CAM) for hot flashes.
-In fact, one study found that 80% of women tried CAM during menopause.
+In fact, one

 CAM comes in many forms, one of which is traditional Chinese medicine.
 Recently, researchers carried out a review and meta-analysis of studies testing Chinese herbal treatments against hot flashes.
-They published their findings in PLOS ONE.
+They published their findings in

 Following a literature search, the authors found 19 randomized controlled trials that investigated the clinical effects and safety of Chinese herbal medicine on hot flashes.
 In total, the trials included 2,469 participants.